 Banks and credit unions provide information about your banking behavior to ChexSystems, and other sources contribute as well.
 Then, financial institutions buy reports from ChexSystems to find out if you’ve had problems at other banks.

-ChexSystems does not decide whether or not you’re allowed to open a bank account.
-Banks make that decision based on their policies – but you’ll have better luck if your ChexSystems report is clean.
+ChexSystems does not determine whether or not you’re allowed to open a bank account.
+Instead, banks and credit unions make that decision based on their policies.
+ChexSystems provides historical data to financial institutions, and you’ll have better luck if your ChexSystems report is clean

 What to Do if You Can't Open a Checking Account

 If your ChexSystems report makes it hard to open an account, you may need a bank or credit union that is willing to overlook ChexSystems entries.

 Not all banks use ChexSystems reports.
 Find one, and they won’t turn you away based on the contents of those reports.
 Small local banks and credit unions are a good place to start.

 Sometimes it’s possible to plead your case.
 Explain what happened with your checking accounts in the past and why you don’t expect the same events to repeat.
 Again, your chances of speaking with somebody about this are probably best with a small institution.